The Marais

 The Marais (Le Marais [lə maʁɛ]; "the marsh") is a historic district in Paris, France.
+It spreads across parts of the 3rd and 4th arrondissements on the Rive Droite, or Right Bank, of the Seine.
 Having once been an aristocratic district, it is home to many buildings of historic and architectural importance.
-It spreads across parts of the 3rd and 4th arrondissements in Paris on the Rive Droite, or Right Bank, of the Seine.
-After a long period of decay the district has undergone a transformation in recent years and is now once again among the more fashionable areas of the city.
+It lost its status as a fashionable district in the late 18th century, with only minor nobles calling the area home.
+After the French Revolution, the district fell into disrepair and was abandoned by nobility.
+After a long period of decay, the district has undergone transformation in recent years and is now once again amongst the more fashionable areas of Paris, known for its art galleries, upscale restaurants and museums.